liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

         EventFinder.class.getName() +
             ".findByEventNameEventDescriptionLocationName";

-The custom finder method opens a new Hibernate session and use Liferay's `CustomSQLUtil`'s `get(String id)` method to get the custom SQL to use for the database query.
-The `FIND_BY_EVENTNAME_EVENTDESCRIPTON_LOCATIONNAME` static field contains the ID of the custom SQL query.
-We define the `FIND_BY_EVENTNAME_EVENTDESCRIPTON_LOCATIONNAME` string based on the fully-qualified class name of the our `-Finder` interface (`EventFinder`) and the name of our finder method (`findByEventNameEventDescriptionLocationName`).
+The custom finder method opens a new Hibernate session and uses Liferay's `CustomSQLUtil.get(String id)` method to get the custom SQL to use for the database query.
+The `FIND_BY_EVENTNAME_EVENTDESCRIPTON_LOCATIONNAME` static field contains the custom SQL query's ID.
+The `FIND_BY_EVENTNAME_EVENTDESCRIPTON_LOCATIONNAME` string is based on the fully-qualified class name of the `-Finder` interface (`EventFinder`) and the name of the finder method (`findByEventNameEventDescriptionLocationName`).

 Awesome!
-Our custom SQL is in place and our finder method is implemented.
-Next, we'll access our finder method from our service.
+Custom SQL is in place and your finder method is implemented.
+Next, you'll call the finder method from your service.

 ### Step 3: Access Your Finder Method from Your Service

-So far, we have created a `-FinderImpl` class and generated a `-FinderUtil` utility class.
-However, our portlet class should not use the finder utility class directly; only a local or remote *service* implementation (i.e., `-LocalServiceImpl` or `-ServiceImpl`) in our plugin project should invoke the `-FinderUtil` class.
+So far, you created a `-FinderImpl` class and generated a `-FinderUtil` utility class.
+However, your portlet class should not use the finder utility class directly; only a local or remote service implementation (i.e., `-LocalServiceImpl` or `-ServiceImpl`) in your plugin project should invoke the `-FinderUtil` class.
 This encourages a proper separation of concerns: the portlet classes invoke business logic of the services and the services in turn access the data model using the persistence layer's finder classes.
-So we'll add a method in our `-LocalServiceImpl` class that invokes the finder method implementation via the `-FinderUtil` class.
-Then we'll provide our portlet and JSPs access to this service method by rebuilding the service.
+So you'll add a method in the `-LocalServiceImpl` class that invokes the finder method implementation via the `-FinderUtil` class.
+Then you'll provide the portlet and JSPs access to this service method by rebuilding the service.

-Add the following method to the `EventLocalServiceImpl` class of our Event Listing portlet:
+Add the following method to the `EventLocalServiceImpl` class:

     public List<Event> findByEventNameEventDescriptionLocationName(String eventName,
         String eventDescription, String locationName, int begin, int end)